Jaguar Land Rover's fourth quarter is 'good news' -CEO

 “You will see, that despite COVID, the performance of the company has been incredible in the second part of the year.”

-JLR is due to report next week alongside parent company Tata Motors (TAMO.NS).
+JLR is due to report next week alongside parent company Tata Motors.

 Carmakers have been forming partnerships and alliances to bring down the cost of developing new technologies for years.